Edward Maritime launches the Raptor for inland

 Edward Maritime launches the Raptor for inlandWritten by Heather Ervin

-Gulf Breeze, Fla.-based Edward Maritime, a shipbuilding and repair company that provides steel fabrication services to the Eastern Seaboard and the Gulf Coast, recently launched the Raptor, a compact and versatile push boat designed specifically for small dredging and dock companies operating along the Intracoastal waterways and inland rivers of the United States.
+Pensacola, Fla.-based Edward Maritime, a shipbuilding and repair company that provides steel fabrication services to the Eastern Seaboard and the Gulf Coast, recently launched the Raptor 1, a compact and versatile push boat designed specifically for small dredging and dock companies operating along the Intracoastal waterways and inland rivers of the United States.

 According to company president Edward McDonald, the small vessel offers affordability and reliability for small businesses in need of a reliable push boat.
 Weighing just 16,000 pounds, it can be easily transported to any location within the country via truck.
 “It’s perfect for tight spaces that larger vessels cannot access,” McDonald adds.